AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 \page

+### Fear

+*Level 3 Illusion*
+**Casting Time:** :: 1 Action
+**Range:**        :: Self (30-foot cone)
+**Components:**   :: V, S, M (a white feather) **Duration:**     :: Concentration, up to 1 minute
+You project a phantasmal image of a creature's worst fears.
+Each creature in a 30-foot cone must succeed on a Wisdom Saving Throw or drop whatever it is holding and become frightened for the duration.
+While frightened by this spell, a creature must take the Dash action and move away from you by the safest available route on each of its turns, unless there is nowhere to move.

+An affected creature can repeat the Saving Throw at the end of each of its turns, ending the effect on a success.

+:

-### Stinking Cloud
+### Hypnotic Pattern

+*Level 3 Illusion*
+**Casting Time:** :: 1 Action
+**Range:**        :: 120 feet
+**Components:**   :: S, M (a pinch of confetti) **Duration:**     :: Concentration, up to 1 minute
+You create a twisting pattern of colors in a 30-foot Cube within range.
+The pattern appears for a moment and vanishes.
+Each creature in the area who can see the pattern must succeed on a Wisdom Saving Throw or have the Charmed condition for the duration.
+While Charmed, the creature has the Incapacitated condition and a Speed of 0.

+An affected creature can repeat this Saving Throw at the end of each of its turns, ending the effect on a success.
+The spell also ends for an affected creature if it takes any damage or if someone else uses an action to shake the creature out of its stupor.

+\column

+### Leomund's Tiny Hut

 *Level 3 Evocation*
-**Casting Time:** :: Action
+**Casting Time:** :: 1 minute
-**Range:**        :: 90 feet
+**Range:**        :: Self (10-foot-radius hemisphere)
-**Components:**   :: V, S, M (a rotten egg or several skunk cabbage leaves) **Duration:**     :: Concentration, up to 1 minute
+**Components:**   :: V, S, M (a crystal bead) **Duration:**     :: 8 hours
-You create a 20-foot-radius sphere of yellow, nauseating gas centered on a point within range.
-The cloud spreads around corners, and its area is Heavily Obscured.
-The cloud lingers in the air for the duration.

-Each creature that is completely within the cloud at the start of its turn must make a Constitution Saving Throw.
-On a failed save, the creature is Poisoned, and must spend its Action while Poisoned turn retching and reeling.
-The Poisoned Condition persists even after the creature leaves the cloud.
-Creatures that don't need to breathe or are immune to the Poisoned Condition automatically succeed on this Saving Throw.
-A Poisoned creature can repeat this Saving Throw at the end of each of its turns, ending the effect on a success.

-A moderate wind disperses the cloud after 4 rounds.
-A strong wind disperses it after 1 round.

-## Level 4

-### Evard's Black Tentacles

-*Level 4 Conjuration*
-**Casting Time:** :: Action
-**Range:**        :: 90 feet
-**Components:**   :: V, S, M (a piece of tentacle from a giant octopus or a giant squid) **Duration:**     :: Concentration, up to 1 minute Squirming, ebony tentacles fill a 20-foot square on ground that you can see within range.
-For the duration, Every 5 feet traveled through the tentacles costs an additional 5 feet of movement.

-Each creature that starts its turn in the webs must make a Dexterity Saving Throw.
-On a failed save, the creature takes 3d6 Bludgeoning damage and is Restrained by the tentacles until the spell ends.
-A creature that starts its turn in the area and is already Restrained by the tentacles takes 3d6 Bludgeoning damage.
-At the start of each of its turns, a creature caught in the tentacles can repeat the Saving Throw.
-On a success, the creature breaks free of the tentacles.

-\column

-### Grasping Vine

-*Level 4 Conjuration*
-**Casting Time:** :: Bonus Action
-**Range:**        :: 30 feet
-**Components:**   :: V, S
-**Duration:**     :: Concentration, up to 1 minute
-You conjure a vine that sprouts from the ground in an unoccupied space of your choice that you can see within range.
-When you cast this spell, you can direct the vine to lash out at a creature within 30 feet of it that you can see.
-That creature must succeed on a Dexterity Saving Throw or be pulled 20 feet directly toward the vine.
-Large or smaller creatures become Grappled by the vine and are knocked Prone.
-The escape DC from this grapple is equal to your Spell Save DC.

-Until the spell ends, you can direct the vine to lash out at the same creature or another one as a Bonus Action on each of your turns.
-If the vine is currently grappling a target, the grapple ends when it lashes out again.

-:

-### Leomund's Secret Chest

-*Level 4 Conjuration*
-**Casting Time:** :: Action
-**Range:**        :: Touch
-**Components:**   :: V, S, M (an exquisite chest, 3 feet by 2 feet by 2 feet, constructed from rare materials worth at least 5,000 gp, and a Tiny replica made from the same materials worth at least 50 gp)
-**Duration:**     :: Concentration, up to 1 minute
-You hide a chest, and all its contents, on the Ethereal Plane.
-You must touch the chest and the miniature replica that serves as a Material component for the spell.
-The chest can contain up to 12 cubic feet of nonliving material (3 feet by 2 feet by 2 feet).

-While the chest remains on the Ethereal Plane, you can use an Action and touch the replica to recall the chest.
-It appears in an unoccupied space on the ground within 5 feet of you.
-You can send the chest back to the Ethereal Plane by using an Action and touching both the chest and the replica.

-This effect ends if you cast this spell again, if the smaller replica chest is destroyed, or if you choose to end the spell as an Action.
-If the spell ends and the larger chest is on the Ethereal Plane, it is irretrievably lost.
+A 10-foot Emanation springs into existence around you and remains stationary for the duration.
+The spell fails when you cast it if the Emanation isn't big enough to fully encapsulate all creatures in its area.
+The Emanation has an AC of 15 and 60 Hit Points.

+Creatures and objects within the Emanation when you cast the spell can move through it freely.
+All other creatures and objects are barred from passing through it.
+Spells of level 3 or lower can't be cast through it, and the effects of such spells can't extend into it.

+The atmosphere inside the Emanation is comfortable and dry, regardless of the weather outside.
+Until the spell ends, you can command the interior to have Dim Light or Darkness (no action required).
+The Emanation is opaque from the outside and of any color you choose, but it's transparent from the inside.

+The spell ends early if you leave the Emanation or if you cast it again.

 {{pageNumber,auto}}
 {{footnote EXTRA | APPENDICES}}